Terms and Conditions of work

 So look no-one likes the horrible lawyer bit but frankly, as a small business, I have to protect myself.

-You understand, after all you have Terms and Conditions too!
+You understand, after all, you have Terms and Conditions too!

 If you have any problem with these then please feel free to contact me, I don’t mind talking.

 Please read these Terms and Conditions.
-They exist to provide clarification for us both in the highly unlikely event of dispute.
+They exist to provide clarification for us both in the highly unlikely event of a dispute.
 All commissions will be undertaken on the basis of these terms having been read and agreed.